psychoinformatics-de/psychoinformatics-www/README.md

 [![Travis tests status](https://secure.travis-ci.org/psychoinformatics-de/psychoinformatics-www.png?branch=master)](https://travis-ci.org/psychoinformatics-de/psychoinformatics-www)

-This repo has all of the sources and assets for the website of the Psychoinformatics Lab at Otto-von-Guericke-Universität Magdeburg (https://www.psychoinformatics.de).
+This repo has all of the sources and assets for the website of the Psychoinformatics Lab at the Research Center in Jülich (https://www.psychoinformatics.de).

 Generated using [Pelican](https://blog.getpelican.com/), building is as simple as